 Under the hood, though, is Adobe’s ever-smarter Sensei artificial intelligence, which intervenes to tackle the learning curve whenever amateur videographers want to do something complicated — something more advanced than trimming, splicing, and adding music to their videos.

-We have consistently chosen Adobe Premiere Elements as the best consumer video app available, and version 2021 does not alter that view.
+We have consistently chosen Adobe Premiere Elements as the best video editing software available, and version 2021 does not alter that view.
 Though it does not offer all of the whiz-bang features of some of its paid Windows-only competitors, it does include the overwhelming majority of features that appeal to most users on both platforms.
 This Adobe Premiere Elements review covers only the new features introduced since our review of Adobe Premiere Elements 2020.

 Adobe Premiere Elements 2021 review: Price and system requirements